ushakrishnan/ToolWeaver/docs/README.md

 ### Samples & Examples
 - [samples/](../samples/) - Ready-to-run examples using installed package
 - [examples/](../examples/) - Development examples using source code
+- [examples/README.md](../examples/README.md) - Index including new advanced flows 19–21 (hybrid tool↔agent, approval gate, error recovery); 19–21 use stubbed smoke tests.

+### Performance Benchmarks (Scope)
+- We run a regression-focused benchmark suite to ensure discovery, search, and orchestration stay within our targets.
+- It is **not** a vendor or “vanilla vs optimized” comparison; results are environment-specific.
+- For A/B baselines, run the suite on both builds (same hardware/load) and compare p50/p95 and resource usage.

 ### Project Documentation
 - [../README.md](../README.md) - Main project overview